-Our vision is to engage with the young people of Belfast and to change lives by creating access to Sail Training Voyages for trainees from all abilities and various backgrounds.
+Our mission is to engage with the residents of Belfast city and to change lives by creating access to sail training experiences and voyages for citizens of all abilities and backgrounds.

 - promote active citizenship and increase the participation in civic life

 - environment and climate change

 - improve the key competencies and skills of young people

 - increase the participation of all citizens with fewer opportunities

 - promote intercultural learning and dialogue

 - increased learning mobility and employability.

 We currently run programmes which recognise that outdoor education and sail training can enhance the lives of young and older people regardless of their ability or background.
 As the civic leader, we have signed up to the Belfast Agenda with our key public, private, voluntary and community partners.
 Through the Belfast Agenda the Sail Training Program seeks to support and energise communities to become more confident and to ensure the development of transferable skills that can be applied to future employment opportunities.
 We will seek to tackle the ongoing challenges within neighbourhoods and ensure they are not left behind.
 In order to achieve this we will utilise the Belfast Employability and Skills Framework and the community service’s delivery model.